MichaIng/DietPi-Docs/docs/software/programming.md

 <!-- ![Docker logo](../assets/images/dietpi-software-programming-docker1.svg){: width="200px"} -->

 In 2013, Docker introduced containers.
 These are a standardized unit of software that allows developers to isolate their application from the environment.
-Docker is de facto standard to build and share containerized apps - from single bord computers (SBC), to desktop or cloud.
+Docker is de facto standard to build and share containerized apps - from single board computers (SBC), to desktop or cloud.

 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.